Well-being for Individuals and Families in Nursing (IndFamilyNurs)

 Societal impact

-The goal of our research group is to produce research evidence that enables the development of consistent practices and multidisciplinary innovations to promote family-orientation and the effectiveness of care in nursing environments.
-The results have the potential to reduce inequalities, promote justice, and increase participation in care for different patient and population groups.
+The goal of our research group is to produce research evidence that supports the development of consistent practices and multidisciplinary innovations to promote family-orientation and improve the effectiveness of care in nursing.
+The results have the potential to reduce inequalities, promote justice, and enhance participation in the care of diverse patient populations and groups.

-The research project integrates knowledge from different disciplines in an innovative way to improve the quality and effectiveness of care.
-Collaboration is established with actors of the health service system, local companies, and researchers in various fields nationally and internationally.
+The research project innovatively integrates knowledge from various disciplines to enhance the quality and effectiveness of care.
+Collaboration is established with actors within the health service system, local companies, third-sector organizations, and researchers in various fields, both nationally and internationally.

 If you are interested, please contact: tarja.polkki@oulu.fi